 Transportation: A 3 km taxi ride can cost around $2, you can also rent a bicycle to explore the island which can cost $20 a day.

-Getting there by air: There are many airlines that flies to Cozumel International Airport (CZM) and these are American Airlines, Iberia, Interjet and United Airlines.
+Getting there by air: There are many airlines that flies to Cozumel International Airport (CZM), including domestic, and these are American Airlines, Iberia, Interjet and United Airlines.

 Kos is fairly cheap for a large, well developed island.
 It attracts tourists due to the very cheap flights, but it's also popular with travellers from many European countries coming to the many all-inclusive hotels and large beach resorts.
 Look for flights in June or September, as you can find that the prices are considerably cheaper and the temperatures are still warm enough for the beach.